tootle – stop motion advert

-The stop motion animation was created by a team of animators whose philosophy is simply to make well-crafted stories.
+The stop motion advert was created by a team of animators whose philosophy is simply to make well-crafted stories.
 The process threw us deep into the world of miniatures; from carefully selecting model cars to 3D printing hundreds of figures, which were then individually hand painted.
 Rigs were used to achieve car stunts, which were subsequently rotoscoped out in post-production.

 The music was composed by Tim Arnold, a London based composer known most recently as the first music artist to release a concept album about Soho, London.
 This TV campaign is accompanied by a series of radio commercials.
 Both the radio and TV adverts were brought to life by the brilliant voice of Tony Gardner.

 “Tootle is disrupting a market with deeply ingrained behaviours, and Toast’s creative stop motion animation concept brings the unique benefits of using our platform to life in a clever, engaging and simple way.”

 The stop motion animation process

 In many stop motion animations the cast of animated characters are made from a flexible material which can be adjusted slightly between each frame to make them appear to move.
 For the Tootle advert we employed a more modern technique of 3D printing to build all the characters from a hard plastic, instead of moving body parts the animators just replaced the entire character.
 Once 3D printed each hard plastic figure had to be hand painted with each character having their own set of clothes painted on.
 The cast was then taken to the set with the different character poses being swapped in and out as needed.

 The main action sequence featured in the advert takes place in a sitting room with the stop motion animated cars racing around the furniture.
 The joy of the advert is the interaction between the toy cars and the environment, animation is a great medium for using fun to portray brand values or to soften a brand message.
 The pre-vis stage helped hugely in working out the flow of the animation and allowed for the fun moments to be worked out before having to start recording images.